CiscoDevNet/intersight-powershell/docs/New-IntersightFabricUplinkRole.md

 ```

 ### -PortId
-Port Identifier of the Switch/FEX/Chassis Interface.\nWhen a port is not configured as a breakout port, the portId is the port number as labeled on the equipment,\ne.g. the id of the port on the switch, FEX or chassis.\nWhen a port is configured as a breakout port, the &apos;portId&apos; represents the port id on the fanout side of the breakout cable.
+Port Identifier of the Switch/FEX/Chassis Interface.\nWhen a port is not configured as a breakout port, the portId is the port number as labeled on the equipment,\ne.g. the id of the port on the switch, FEX or chassis.\nWhen a port is configured as a breakout port, the &amp;apos;portId&amp;apos; represents the port id on the fanout side of the breakout cable.

 ```yaml
 Type: long